qsnake/gpaw/doc/exercises/adsorbate/adsorbate.rst

 ------------------

-VMD uses .cube files as input.
-The construction of these can be integrated in a basic script or written afterwards from a .gpw file.
+:program:`VMD` uses :file:`.cube` files as input.
+The construction of these can be integrated in a basic script or written afterwards from a :file:`.gpw` file.
 In the example above one can use

   >>> from ase import *
   >>> from gpaw import *